mrciolino/wiki-backup/locations.md

 The capital city of [Mortis Lux](/organizations/mortis-lux).
 This city exists as a flying island fortress within a demiplane created by the Archmage Adalynn.
 Access to and from the city is completely at the discretion of Adalynn, as the realm exists as a part of her soul.

 # Demiplane: The Forge Dimention
-The Forge Dimention exists within the Plane of Fire, it is owned by Forgemaster [Bazzdos](/characters/bazzdos).
+The [Forge Dimension](/locations/Forge-Dimension) exists within the Plane of Fire, it is owned by Forgemaster [Bazzdos](/characters/bazzdos).
 Some of the most powerful artifacts in the universe have been crafted in this realm.